tonilopezmr/crossmint-exercise/README.md

-# crossmint-exercise
+# megaverse-exercise

-tonilopezmr.com Crossmint exercise
+tonilopezmr.com Megaverse exercise

 I have created an empty Spring boot project thinking I'd create an API, but finally, I have created a simple App.